 Rust benefits for the astronomical community were already exposed in Blanco-Cuaresma et al. 2017.
 Posidonius also provides a Python package to easily define simulation cases in JSON format, which can be read by the Posidonius integrator and ensures reproducibility.

-ACKNOWLEDGEMENT This work has been directed by Dr. Emeline Bolmont, who has been key for the scientific assessment of Posidonius with her profound understanding of exoplanetary simulations.
+ACKNOWLEDGEMENT This work has been directed by Prof. Emeline Bolmont, who has been key for the scientific assessment of Posidonius with her profound understanding of exoplanetary simulations.